Hurricane Patricia

 The precursor to Patricia produced widespread flooding rains in Central America.
 Hundreds of thousands of people were directly affected by the storm, mostly in Guatemala.
 At least six fatalities were attributed to the event: four in El Salvador, one in Guatemala, and one in Nicaragua.
 Torrential rains extended into southeastern Mexico, with areas of Quintana Roo and Veracruz reporting accumulations in excess of 500 mm.
 Damage in Chetumal reached MX$1.4 billion (US$85.3 million).
 (Note: All monetary totals are in 2015 values of their respective currency unless otherwise noted.)

 As a tropical cyclone, Patricia's effects in Mexico were tremendous; however, the affected areas were predominantly rural, lessening the number of people directly impacted.
 Violent winds tore roofs from structures and stripped coastal areas of their vegetation.
-Preliminary assessments indicated hundreds of homes to be destroyed; seven fatalities were linked to the hurricane directly or indirectly, including one during evacuations.
+Preliminary assessments indicated hundreds of homes were destroyed; seven fatalities were linked to the hurricane directly or indirectly, including one during evacuations.
 Total damage from Patricia was estimated to be at least $462.8 million (2015 USD); the damage in Mexico alone was estimated to be in excess of MX$5.4 billion (US$325 million), with agriculture and infrastructure comprising the majority of losses.
 Flooding partially associated with remnant moisture from Patricia inflicted US$52.5 million in damage across Southern Texas.